geyang/jaynes-starter-kit/06_jaynes_manager/README.md

 # 06 Setting Up Jaynes Manager [Experimental]

 From within a firewall protected server, launch the manager server `jaynes.server` then use ssh reverse tunnel to expose the local point via a public IP.
+The easiest way to do this is to ngrok.
+Look up how to install and run ngrok -- use it to listen to the running manager process.

 1. On aws server: modify the ssh deamon's config file, to expose the local tunnel directly as public gateways